-Take a look at our helpful FAQs below, or get in touch if you have any further questions.
+Take a look at our FAQs below, or get in touch if you can't find the answer you're looking for.

 An assessment involves asking questions about a health or care app, or a digital health product, to see if it meets standards in these five main domains: